-To become a candidate for the next scheduled Academy, please contact the Fire/Rescue Division and request an application packet.
+To become a candidate for the next scheduled Academy, download and complete an application packet or contact the Fire/Rescue Division for more information.

 Please be aware that the Wilson Fire/Rescue Academy will only accept a maximum of twenty-five (25) Cadets on a first come basis.
 Please do not wait until the deadline, as available seats may be filled.

 As of December 17, 2018, Wilson Community College has completed 41 consecutive Regional Cadet Fire and Rescue Training Academies since its conception in 1998.
 The academy has an excellent history of preparing top quality firefighters.
 Approximately 96% of the firefighters graduating from the Cadet program have been successful in obtaining employment from fire departments all across North Carolina and other States that are members of the International Fire Service Accreditation Congress (IFSAC).

 Wilson Community College Fire & Rescue Cadet Academy is a 22-week program that allows the cadet upon completion to become certified in Firefighter, TIMS, RIC, HAZMAT Level One Responder, Technical Rescuer, and EVD.

 An optional nine (9) week, Emergency Medical Technician Certification class is also available to all cadets.
 The program operates in strict accordance with regulations mandated by the North Carolina Community College System and the North Carolina Fire/Rescue Commission.

 All cadets must pass the academic and physical fitness requirements in order to graduate.

 The academy also consists of Live Fire LP Gas Training, Live Fire Training in Acquired Structures, and Interviewing Techniques.
 Physical Fitness is conducted each morning.

 The Fire and Rescue Academy is scheduled twice each year (January-June and July-December).
 Classes are scheduled 8:00 a.m. – 5:00 p.m., Monday through Friday.